vikasyadav53/vamc_project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## how to run

+1) Install node version 12.3.
+2) Install angular version 8.3.
+3) Go to root project location in cmd and run npm install.
+4) ng serve 5) go to localhost:4200 in browser